bacalhau-project/bacalhau/docs/docs/setting-up/workload-onboarding/python-pandas/index.md

 bacalhau list --id-filter ${JOB_ID}
 ```

-When it says `Completed`, that means the job is done, and we can get the results.
+When it says `Published` or `Completed`, that means the job is done, and we can get the results.

-- **Job information**: You can find out more information about your job by using `bacalhau describe`.
+**Job information**: You can find out more information about your job by using `bacalhau describe`.

 ```bash